-I wrote this to highlight the need for north-south bike path between Belconnen and Coombs.
+This highlights the need for a north-south bike path between Belconnen and Coombs.
 Go bike routes are direct and riding to Coombs from Belconnen is anything but direct.
 This post shows one way such a path could be built.
-There is space for it and the road crossing points could optimised but unfortunately it is not planned.
-Further more, the Molonglo Valley active travel routes exclude the Butters Bridge for cycling.
+There is space for it and the road crossing points could be optimised but unfortunately, it is not planned.
+Furthermore, the Molonglo Valley active travel routes exclude the Butters Bridge for cycling.
 I think this is a mistake but there is currently little evidence that this is changing.

 The Belconnen Bikeway will be finished to Coulter Drive in 2020 and begging for an extension.
 There is no direct south route to Coombs from Belconnen even though the distance is very short and builds a north-south axis to Tuggeranong.
 Coppins Crossing is used by cyclists, despite the dangers.
 The beautiful Butter Bridge spans the Molonglo River just downstream and lies forgotten, mostly because the connections to this bridge are unsuitable for road bikes.
 Denman Prospect is a short distance from the south end of the bridge.
 This paper proposes a direct south route via Butters Bridge to Coombs to provide a fast cycle route to Canberra southern suburbs from Belconnen.